 - Write clean code – Watch out for spaghetti.
 Keeping your code as clean as possible will make it easier to scale now — and again in the future.

 - Future-proof your database – Use shard-safe IDs and design schemas that are not limited (ensure they can be split up).
 Instead of direct access to databases, use an API so that database connections can easily be converted to cache copies as the need arises.
 Make your software architecture in such a way that it can scale by duplication.
 In other words, simply by adding more hardware, your software can take advantage without the need for changing code.

 - Consider your cloud provider – Some hosting providers offer auto-scaling features and other tools to help.

 - Update – This goes along with maintenance, but be sure to update every part of your system as needed.

-If you need to scale, talk to our team about the best method.
+If you need to build a scalable architecture, talk to our team about the best method.